umer302203/Advanced-RAG-With-Vector-Databases-Implementation/README.md

 ---

-### 4. LlamaIndex Advanced Retrievers — The Next Level
+### 3. Explore Advanced Retrievers in LlamaIndex — The Next Level
 **This is where things got really interesting.**

 I explored LlamaIndex's advanced retrieval techniques, including sophisticated fusion methods: